MortalFlesh/MFCollectionsPHP/README.md

 ## CollectionInterface
 - basic interface for Collections
+- extends `IteratorAggregate, Countable`

-## CollectionGenericInterface
+## Generic CollectionInterface
 - extends CollectionInterface
 - adds generic functionality to Collections, which will validate types

 ## MapInterface
-- implements: `CollectionInterface, ArrayAccess, IteratorAggregate, Countable`
+- implements: `CollectionInterface, ArrayAccess`
 - can have associated keys

 ### Map